AfSIS-at-CIESIN/RemoteSensing/MODIS-IRI/LandSurfaceTemp/readme.md

 **Outputs**
 The output file, **LSTD_avgIRI_Jul2002_Jun2015_mosaicLAEA.tif**, will be stored in the directory you entered as a parameter in the execution command.

+### 2. get_data_IRI_MODIS1km_c.sh

+This script creates an average for LST Day or LST Night depending on user specifications in the unit of Celsius and follows the exactly same instruction as get_data_IRI_MODIS1km.sh

-### 2. get_mondata_IRI_MODIS1km.sh
+### 3. get_mondata_IRI_MODIS1km.sh

-This script creates a monthly average for LST Day or LST Night depending on user specifications.
+This script creates a monthly average for LST Day or LST Night depending on user specifications in the unit of Fahrenheit.

 **Example command:**